jordymeow/ai-engine/readme.txt

 == Chatbot: Your own ChatGPT ==

 Are you interested in integrating AI-powered chat functionality to your website?
 Our chatbot can assist you with that!
-It's a lightweight and user-friendly tool that utilizes vanilla JS on the frontend, and can be easily added to your site with this shortcode: [mwai_chat].
 Although it appears simple, the possibilities are limitless, with a variety of parameters and concepts to explore.
 Visit our [official documentation](https://meowapps.com/ai-engine/) for more information.

 Take your AI capabilities to the next level with finetuning and embeddings.
 By reusing your website's content and other pertinent information, you can train your AI to better cater to your target audience.
 AI Engine makes this process simple and straightforward with its user-friendly interface.
 If you'd like to learn more about finetuning, check out our article: [How to Train an AI Model](https://meowapps.com/wordpress-chatbot-finetuned-model-ai/).